-Here are the five objectives your pitch must achieve:
+Here are the five objectives your pitch must achieve in order to convince investors:

 Objective One: Demonstrate that you’re low risk